|Amateur HT Antenna Booster|

 In addition to boosting the antenna power output it also matches the antenna more closely to the radio.
 The result is lower battery consumption on some radios on high power.
 Also since it is possible to use lower power settings, all radios will benefit from this by extending their operating time.
 This feature allows emergency operations to be carried out for longer periods without the need to stop for battery maintenance.

-Because the Rattail Antenna Booster attaches to the bottom of the radio, unlike other devices that connect to the BNC connector, the RatTail cannot damage the antenna or BNC mounting.
+Because the Rattail Antenna Booster attaches to the back panel of the radio, unlike other devices that connect to the BNC/SMA connector, the RatTail cannot damage the antenna jack.
 If it gets pulled it simply pops off the radio without doing any harm.
 Made in Canada.